 Speaking of heat, the quickest way to cool off at Universal is to sit in the soak zone of the Waterworld show.
 Sure, you can get splashed on Jurassic Park; you'll get squirted by the Jaws shark.
 But only the stunt performers at Waterworld throw bucket after bucket of water right at you, with intent to soak.
 No one in the front 10 rows leaves hot.

 Little ones who are done with the heat can cool off in Super Silly Fun Land.
 No waiting in line required: kids can splash and soak to their hearts' content.
-Hopefully Mom and Dad brought a change of clothes for them, though, so staying at the park after dark remains comfortable.
+Hopefully, Mom and Dad brought a change of clothes for them, though, so staying at the park after dark remains comfortable.
+(Young kids love this attraction so much that many a family has purchased season passes for the express purpose of ducking in here for an hour or two every day during the hottest days of summer.)

 RELATED: Disneyland Tips: 12 Hacks You Need To Know